ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 * _Design research_: to design and develop an intervention (such as programs, teaching-learning strategies and materials, products and systems) as a solution to a complex educational problem as well as to advance our knowledge about the characteristics of these interventions and the processes to design and develop them, or alternatively to design and develop educational interventions (about for example, learning processes, learning environments and the like) with the purpose to develop or validate theories.

-#### Reflective activity
-Think of a general problem faced by practitioners in the Education and Technology-enhanced Learning field.
+> **Reflective activity**: Think of a general problem faced by practitioners in the Education and Technology-enhanced Learning field.
 Try to formulate a research question to this problem.
 Write your research question and contextualize the problem briefly.
 What is its research function?
 What is its research design?

 ## 5. The overall research question in DBR